tempoCollaboration/OQuPy/docs/pages/tutorials/quickstart.rst

 ::

-   WARNING: Estimating parameters for TEMPO calculation.
-No guarantie that resulting TEMPO calculation converges towards the correct dynamics!
-Please refere to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually.
+   WARNING: Estimating parameters for TEMPO computation.
+No guarantee that resulting TEMPO computation converges towards the correct dynamics!
+Please refer to the TEMPO documentation and check convergence by varying the parameters for TEMPO manually.

 We got this message because we didn’t tell the package what parameters to use for the TEMPO computation, but instead only specified a